Online learning module

-- the registration holder continues to pay the renewal of registration fee
+- registration holder continues to pay the renewal of registration fee

-- the registration holder continues to pay the annual registration levy
+- registration holder continues to pay the annual registration levy

-- the product, or its active ingredient, continues to meet the statutory criteria.
+- product, or its active ingredient, continues to meet the statutory criteria.

 We review registered products against the statutory criteria to ensure the product is safe, will work when used according to the label and will not negatively affect trade.